javascript-tutorial/en.javascript.info/1-js/4-object-basics/02-garbage-collection/article.md

     - Global variables.
     - (there are some other, internal ones as well)

     These values are called *roots*.

-2. Any other value is retained in memory only while it's reachable from a root by a reference of by a chain of references.
+2. Any other value is considered reachable if it's reachable from a root by a reference of by a chain of references.

+    For instance, if there's an object in a local variable, and that object has a property referencing another object, that object is considered reachable.
+And those that it references -- are also reachable.
+Detailed examples to follow.

-There's a background process that runs by the engine itself called [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
+There's a background process in the Javascript engine that is called [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
 It monitors all objects and removes those that became unreachable.

 ## A simple example